MMakni2590/Spark_and_data_lakes_with_AWS_Glue/README.md

 # Spark_and_data_lakes_with_AWS_Glue
 Project successfully completed as part of the Udacity data engineering nanodegree.
 This project is done using AWS as cloud infrastructure and some of it services like S3, Glue and Athena.
-In order to access the project data, you can use this [link] (https://github.com/udacity/nd027-Data-Engineering-Data-Lakes-AWS-Exercises/tree/main/project/starter).
+In order to access the project data, you can use this [link](https://github.com/udacity/nd027-Data-Engineering-Data-Lakes-AWS-Exercises/tree/main/project/starter).

 # Problem statement
 The STEDI Team has been hard at work developing a hardware STEDI Step Trainer that: